Pulsar™ Atom Precision Pellet Extruder

 # Periodic Inspection

+For prolonged durability of the gearbox and its components, we advocate for routine thorough inspections and maintenance.
+It's prudent to regularly examine all gears and the housing.
 To facilitate this, detach the top cover from above to unveil the gears.
 Utilize towels to clear away the majority of the aged grease.
 Substitute any gears exhibiting significant wear marks or with diminished teeth.

-# Hopper Vent Plate
+# Hopper Venting Filter

 Utilizing the automatic pellet system entails the propulsion of pellets and dust through the system via compressed air.
-Over a period, polymer dust may accumulate within the vents, potentially causing an exhaust blockage.
+Over a period, polymer dust will accumulate within the filter, potentially causing an exhaust blockage.
+Such blockages can subsequently impair the feeding system.
+To prevent this, it's advisable to clean both sides of the filter periodically.
+This can be done by detaching the hopper (3 X M3 screws) and removing the filter holder plate (4 X M3 screws).

 Pulsar Atom Hopper Vent Plate Maintenance